deep-foundation/capacitor-camera/README.md

 3. Custom hooks can be used anywhere in your deep app:

 useCamera() hook for taking a new photo with the camera.
+Automatically uploads new photos into your deep instance.
 ```js
 const { photos, newPhoto } = useCamera({ deep, containerLinkId });
 ```

 useGallery() hook for picking photos from gallery.
+Automatically uploads picked photos into your deep instance.
 ```js
 const { galleryPhotos, pickPhotosFromGallery } = useGallery({ deep, containerLinkId });
 ```
+* **If there is no internet connection photos are stored locally on your device and then will upload as soon as connection reappears.**

 useContainer() hook to get existing or create a new container link ID.
 ```js